Office: 3-46, Assiniboia Hall

 Received FDRP Grant.

-• Projection and control of gender biases in large-scale collaborative networks.
+• Projection and control of spreading processes over complex networks.